EwellNeuroLab/Chronic-Recordings-Bonsai-Workflow/README.md

 * Vision
 * Video
 * Dsp Design
 An additional bit file must be provided to the OE acquisition node that is available here: https://github.com/open-ephys/GUI/tree/master/Resources/Bitfiles.
-Then, location of the bit file must be specified within the RHD2000EvalBoard node's properties (see Bonsai Property Settings/RHD2000EvalBoardProperty.png for details).
+Then, location of the bit file must be specified within the RHD2000EvalBoard node's properties (see Bonsai property settings section).

 ## Channel selection
 When channels are selected in Bonsai, the channel numbers needs to be converted from the Open Ephys channel map.
 With a 16-channels adapter board the following channel numbers are available.